Isaiah Katumwa: Music

 In early 2002, he traveled to the United Kingdom to study sound engineering.
 He recorded all his albums in the UK.
 “Sinza” was featured on "BBC focus on Africa" and opened doors for him in different countries.
 “Tumusinza” was the biggest hit on the album because its sound appealed to many different countries.
 He later recorded “Coming Home”.
 It earned him invitations to perform in Geneva, USA and South Africa.

-In April of 2016 Katumwa released "This is Me," his tenth album after an extended period of not releasing music.
+In April 2016 Katumwa released "This is Me," his tenth album after an extended period of not releasing music.
 During this period he spent time perfecting the album between hosting "Jazz With Isaiah," his jazz TV program on Urban TV in Uganda, as well as hosting programming on the Ugandan radio station 106.1 Jazz FM.

 In 2020 Katumwa organized a virtual concert for Uganda's Independence Day, performing the song "Munu Uganda."
 Later in 2021 Katumwa released the album "Dance Again."
 Katumwa states that the album was inspired by the pandemic and his desire to return to the stage again and perform for live audiences, saying, "I missed being on stage with my audience dancing…and the question was, will we ever be able to Dance Again?
 This album is the answer to that question."

-On May 10th of 2025 Katumwa participated in the inaugural Jazz in the Pearl Festival alongside Ugandan based musicians such as Kirk Whalum and Tshaka Mayanja.
+On May 10 of 2025 Katumwa participated in the inaugural Jazz in the Pearl Festival alongside Ugandan based musicians such as Kirk Whalum and Tshaka Mayanja.
 This was Isaiah's first concert in Uganda after relocating to America.
-Later on July 20th of 2025 Katumwa held Isaiah Katumwa @30, a concert celebrating his 30th year as a Jazz Musician.
+Later on July 20 of 2025 Katumwa held Isaiah Katumwa @30, a concert celebrating his 30th year as a Jazz Musician.
 The concert featured performances by musicians that accredit Katumwa as their mentor, including Michael Ouma, Happy Kyazze, Robert Aduba, Charmant Mushaga, Joseph Sax, Michael Kitanda, Mark Langa, Jonathan Kinobe, and Tshanka Myanja.